Edmonton Oilers fire general manager Peter Chiarelli: reports

 The loss pushed Edmonton three points out of a playoff spot.

-Chiarelli fired head coach Todd McLellan and brought in Ken Hitchcock earlier this season but after a quick surge under Hitchcock, the Oilers have faded in recent weeks.

-Chiarelli, a native of Nepean, Ont., was hired by the Oilers in August 2015 after he was fired by the Boston Bruins, who he guided to the Stanley Cup in 2011.
+Chiarelli, a native of Nepean, Ont., was fired by the Boston Bruins in April 2015.
+Boston won the Stanley Cup in 2011 with Chiarelli as GM.

 The Oilers reached the playoffs once in Chiarelli's tenure, making the second round in 2017.